bbauska/Coursera-Bootstrap/readme.md

 bootstrap social classes to include various social media buttons on your web pages.

-Without further ado, let\'s move to the next exercise where we\'re going to use both Font Awesome and bootstrap-social, a modified version of bootstrap-social.css file that I provide on the exercise instructions that you should download and include in your confusion project and make
+Without further ado, let&apos;s move to the next exercise where we&apos;re going to use both Font Awesome and bootstrap-social, a modified version of bootstrap-social.css file that I provide on the exercise instructions that you should download and include in your confusion project and make